-Application : Applied Explanation : on application of the practice All members of the AC are financially literate and have sufficient understanding of the Group's businesses.
+Application : Applied Explanation on application of the practice : All members of the AC are financially literate and have sufficient understanding of the Group's businesses.
 They are well-equipped with relevant knowledge and experience to effectively discharge their duties and responsibilities as members of the AC.
 Two of the AC members are members of the Malaysian Institute of Accountants.
 The qualification and experience of each member of the AC are disclosed in the Directors' Profile section of the Annual Report.
 The AC reviews and discusses with Management the Company's financial reporting, transactions and other financial information, and where required, challenges Management's assertions on the Company's financials.
 The AC demonstrates an appropriate level of vigilance and scepticism towards, among others, detection of any financial anomalies or irregularities on the financial statements.
 Where there are significant matters requiring judgement, the AC asks probing questions to ascertain whether the financial statements are consistent with operational and other information known.
 The AC reviews and provides advice on whether the financial statements taken as a whole provide a true and fair view of the Company's financial position and performance.
 The Board reviews the term of office of the AC members and assesses the performance of the AC and its members through an annual evaluation.
-Based on the outcome of the evaluation for financial year 2018, the Board was satisfied with the AC's performance.
-All members of the AC had undertaken continuous professional development.
-During the financial year, the AC members attended training programmes as follows:-
+Based on the outcome of the evaluation for financial year 2020, the Board was satisfied with the AC's performance.
+All members of the AC had undertaken continuous professional development to keep themselves abreast of the relevant industry developments.
+The training programmes attended by the AC members